VaultBricks/DSS/specification/part-e-interoperability.md

 ### 11.1 Overview

 Interoperability ensures that vaults can integrate seamlessly with other DeFi protocols and standards.
-DSS-11 requires compliance with ERC-4626 (Tokenized Vault Standard) and MAS (Multi-Asset Strategy) protocol standards.
+DSS-11 requires compliance with ERC-4626 (Tokenized Vault Standard) and MAS (Multi-Asset Standard) protocol standards.

 ### 11.2 ERC-4626 Compliance